zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/apply-spatial/apply-spatial.md

 ## **STEP 1**: Prepare the Data

-To prepare your data for spatial analyses, you create function-based spatial indexes on the CUSTOMER and PIZZA_LOCATIONS tables.
+To prepare your data for spatial analyses, you create function-based spatial indexes on the CUSTOMER\_CONTACT and PIZZA\_LOCATION tables.
 Function-based spatial indexes enable tables for spatial analysis without the need to create geometry columns.
 Tables with coordinate columns are always good candidates for a function-based spatial index.

 1. As described in Lab 4 Step 3, navigate to a SQL Worksheet as user MOVIESTREAM.